Disappearance of Aimee Semple McPherson: Assistant Deputy District Attorney Joseph Ryan

-In the Douglas hospital, as he helped to question the convalescing evangelist, Assistant Deputy District Attorney Joseph Ryan enthusiastically professed his faith in McPherson's story.
+In the Douglas hospital, as he helped to question McPherson, Assistant Deputy District Attorney Joseph Ryan enthusiastically professed his faith in McPherson's story.
 He even said he could make the desert trip without scuffing or marking his commissary shoes.
 Later, however, in Los Angeles, Ryan testified that he knew that McPherson was a "fake and a hypocrite" the first time he saw her in the hospital.
-Ryan was assistant to District Attorney Asa Keyes, and did much of the legwork in building the case against McPherson.
+Ryan was assistant to Keyes, and did much of the legwork in building the case against McPherson.
 The defense contended that both Ryan and his father-in-law, Captain Herman Cline, neglected their duty by disregarding evidence unearthed by border authorities that substantiated McPherson's version of her re-appearance.
 The declaration by W. A. Gabrielson, chief of police of Monterey, said that "Mr. Ryan's conduct of this case was most unethical", referring to the methods Ryan used, among them entering the cottage in Carmel-by-the-Sea without a warrant, and without any local official present.
 Of particular interest among the seized pieces of evidence was a medicine bottle, because it was dated May 25, 1926, within the timeframe Ormiston and "Miss X" occupied the cottage.
-Again without warrant, demands were then made of the druggist and prescribing doctor about the medicine's user.
+The persecution then sought out information about the druggist and prescribing doctor about the medicine's user.
 As it turned out, the bottle belonged to the landlord, H. C. Benedict, and contained a "commonplace preparation".
 Keyes thought that all the evidence obtained at Carmel-by-the-Sea was too vague for a successful prosecution for perjury and was ready to quit the case.
 Ryan met with Keyes and presented his "ace in the hole evidence" for continuance at Carmel-by-the-Sea.
 What Ryan offered was in the form of a receipt for a telegram said by him to be in McPherson's handwriting, signed by her at the Carmel cottage with two related witness identifications.

 Without fingerprints, Keyes was unconvinced that there was sufficient evidence, and in early August ordered witness subpoenas to be suspended along with any further investigation at Carmel-by-the Sea.
 However, Ryan went over the head of his superior, and publicly announced the mystery solved and the case over, that the kidnapping was a ruse.
 It was then expected that more would be done with the inquiry.
 For that breach of procedure, Ryan also had the ire of Judge Keetch directed at him since such an accusation represented "a bald and sordid accusation against a woman who has insisted that a crime had been committed against her".
-Tension between Ryan and Keyes increased, and Ryan was released from the case, sent back to prosecute pickpockets and other common criminals.
-The two witnesses, the telegram messenger and a Salinas garage-man, contrary to what Ryan had contended, later denied that "Miss X" was McPherson.
+Tension between Ryan and Keyes increased, and Ryan was released from the case.
+The two witnesses, the telegram messenger and a Salinas garage-man later denied that "Miss X" was McPherson.